Dexaran/ERC223-token-standard/README.md

 For example decentralized exchange will no more need to require users to call `approve` then call `deposit` (which is internally calling `transferFrom` to withdraw approved tokens).
 Token transaction will automatically be handled at the exchange contract.

-The most important here is a call of `tokenFallback` when performing a transaction to a contract.
+The most important here is a call of `tokenReceived` when performing a transaction to a contract.

 ERC223 EIP https://github.com/ethereum/EIPs/issues/223
 ERC20 EIP https://github.com/ethereum/EIPs/issues/20